-Learning to manage your grill is the first step to being touted the Grill King or Queen when it comes to all things grilling!
+Learning to manage your grill is the first step to being touted the King/Queen of the Grill when it comes to all things grilling!
 With these simple suggestions and a little practice, friends and family will be begging to be invited for dinner instead of running in the other direction when you start talking about firing up the charcoal.

 Get it hot!